bujnlc8/vim-gsc/README.md

 ## Command

-*   `:GscAppend + words`, it gets result from [xcz](http://lib.xcz.im) and it only get 30 works. it will append the result to current buffer, if you want put the result to the buffer respectively, you can use `:Gsc`
+*   `:GscAppend + words`, it fetches result from [xcz](http://lib.xcz.im) and it only get 30 works. it will append the result to current buffer, if you want put the result to the buffer respectively, you can use `:Gsc`

     You can set following options for the command.